Joint Embedding Variational Bayes: Energy-based Predictive Learning and Likelihood-based Modelling

 Here \(d(\cdot,\cdot)\) is commonly a squared-error or cosine-style discrepancy.
 Optimization proceeds directly on this pointwise score, shaping embedding geometry by enforcing low discrepancy for compatible pairs.
 While such objectives can be related formally to energies and unnormalized conditional models, they are typically optimized as pointwise compatibility losses on embedding pairs rather than as likelihoods.

-To develop VJE, we instead take a normalized likelihood as the primitive.
-We specify \(p_\psi(y_j\mid \mathbf s_i,\boldsymbol\sigma_i^2)\) on the representation-space observation \(y_j\), and we optimize this likelihood through a symmetric conditional ELBO by marginalizing latent codes to obtain the objective:
+To develop VJE, we instead take a conditional subdensity as the primitive.
+We specify \(\tilde p_\psi(y_j\mid \mathbf s_i,\boldsymbol\sigma_i^2)\) on the representation-space observation \(y_j\), and we optimize this model through a symmetric conditional ELBO by marginalizing latent codes to obtain the objective:

-where training minimizes \(-\overline{\mathcal{F}}^{(\beta)}\) (Eq.~\eqref{eq:train-loss}).
-In our formulation, the likelihood is normalized by construction on the observation space \(y=(\hat{\mathbf z},\|\mathbf z\|)\) (Section~\ref{sec:vi}), so the negative log-likelihood terms have log-density semantics without introducing a partition function over embeddings.
+where training minimizes \(-\overline{\mathcal{F}}^{(\beta)}\) (Eq.~\eqref{eq:total-arch}).
+The directional factor is derived from a normalized spherical reference construction on \(\mathbb{S}^{D-1}\), while training evaluates the directional subdensity developed in Section~\ref{sec:whitening}.
+The negative log-likelihood terms therefore have explicit log-density semantics within the associated model, without introducing a partition function over embeddings.